FilipWirsen/pp4-restaurant-project/README.md

 |             | end_time     | Int           |

-For the book_time choices i had the following choices:
+For the book_time choices i have the following choices:

         (1050, '17:30'),
         (1065, '17:45'),